shafiq-ashfaq/Student-Report-Card/README.md

 # Student-Report-Card
-Create a student report card
+Create Student data table and generate report card on the basis of studentID